nokia/SReXperts/docs/eda/beginner/app-delivery.md

 /// warning | Container image permissions
 While EDA can perfectly work with private container registries by providing the registry credentials, for this activity it is easier to make the published container image public.
 For example, the images pushed to GitHub Container Registry are private by default; you will need to find the image in your registry and make it public.
+Under you GitHub account go to `Packages`, click your package, and select `Package settings`.
+Scroll down to the `Danger Zone` and `Change visibility` to `Public` (you need to type the package name to confirm the change).
 ///

 ### Configure Catalog in EDA